Azure/azure-sdk-tools/tools/mock-service-host/doc/consume_with_cli.md

 ### Testing

-Testcases are also generated for the CLI extension, you can run the end-to-end test case with Mock server in one command.
+Testcases are also generated for the CLI extension, you can run the end-to-end test case with Mock Service Host in one command.
 The test file is located at `<output-folder>\src\<extension-name>\azext_<extension-name>\tests\cmdlet\test_positive.py`
 - Example: guestconfiguration
 Taking RP guestconfiguration as example, the test can be run with below command: